 In determining analytical relationships between the dynamic parameters of the mobile fire engine operator and its dynamic properties, the methods of complex variable theory are used.
 Substantiation of the choice of frequency for determining the dynamic parameters is carried out using the methods of sensitivity theory of automated control systems and methods of mathematical analysis.
 Graphical interpretation of the research results is carried out using the Maple package (Canada).
-When obtaining the frequency characteristics of the operator, the methods of complex variable theory are used in combination with the Kotelnikov-Ny-quist-Shannon theorem.
+When obtaining the frequency characteristics of the operator, the methods of complex variable theory are used in combination with the Kotelnikov-Nyquist-Shannon theorem.
 The frequency characteristics of the operator are obtained using a physical analog engine.

-5. Results of research to determine the dynamic parameters of the operator where K, τ_0 , τ_1 are the parameters, ω is the angular frequency; j is the imaginary unit.
+5. Results of research to determine the dynamic parameters of the operator

 5. 1.
-Analytical relationships for the dynamic parameters The actions of the operator of the mobile fire engine are described by a complex transfer function as follows:
+Analytical relationships for the dynamic parameters

+The actions of the operator of the mobile fire engine are described by a complex transfer function as follows:

-$$W(j\omega) = K \exp(-j\omega\tau_0)(1+j\omega\tau_1)^{-1}, \qquad (1)$$
+$$W(j\omega) = K \exp(-j\omega\tau_0) (1 + j\omega\tau_1)^{-1}, \tag{1}$$ where K, $\tau_0$ , $\tau_1$ are the parameters, $\omega$ is the angular frequency; j is the imaginary unit.